madajaju/EDT/docs/briefs/edw-15/en/episode.md

 img: thumbnail.png
 image: thumbnail.png
-summary: News from the week of May 15, 2023 in digital transformation including stories from Edge Computing, Cybersecurity, and Artificial Intelligence.
+summary: Translation: News from the week of May 15, 2023 in digital transformation including stories from Edge Computing, Cybersecurity, and Artificial Intelligence.
 video: https://youtu.be/ugAE476ROCA
-description: News from the week of May 15, 2023 in digital transformation including stories from Edge Computing, Cybersecurity, and Artificial Intelligence.
+description: Translation: News from the week of May 15, 2023 in digital transformation including stories from Edge Computing, Cybersecurity, and Artificial Intelligence.
 ---

 {% include transistor.html id="7475f05c" %}

 {% include youtube.html id="ugAE476ROCA" %}

 ---